sparktseung/LRMoE-Deprecated/README.md

 # Package Installation and Usage

 While we prepare for submitting the package to Comprehensive R Archive Network ([CRAN](https://cran.r-project.org/)), the package is available in this github repository.
+The package manual documenting all functions in the package can also be found in [the current repository](https://github.com/sparktseung/LRMoE/blob/master/LRMoE_0.1.0.pdf).

-It can be downloaded and installed by running the following code.
+In R, the **LRMoE** package can be downloaded and installed by running the following code.

 ```R
 library(devtools)
 install_github("sparktseung/LRMoE")
 ```

-The package manual can also be found in this repository.
+For a detailed demonstration of using the package, we have set up a a separate repository LRMoE-Paper-Demo, which also accompanies a paper submitted to the Annals of Actuarial Science (March 2, 2020).
+In that paper, we have provided two illustrative examples (one on a similated dataset and another on a real dataset), in order to demonstrate the basic procedures of model fitting, selection, visualization and application.